 It has been found that an award of £1.9 million is “out of the question” but the Wife has a “prospect of comparatively modest success” to purchase a mortgage free home for herself and her dependants.

 The case will now return to a lower court for a “Financial Dispute Resolution” hearing, at which the judge will assist the parties in trying to reach an agreed settlement.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
-Copyright 2013-2021 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.